Yuriysteam/yuriysteam.github.io/_posts/2019-03-31-music-likes-march.md

 In March, I have been to Amsterdam and Vienna, discovered new art and found Japanese pop-rock and classical artists.
 The collection is an energetic mix to kick off the beginning of the spring.

-Apple keynote brought *Love – Unloved* from into.
+Apple keynote brought *Love – Unloved* from intro.
 And the Amsterdam trip brought up the energetic story in *Amsterdam – Jaya The Cat*.
 With the track, I started the flight.

 Amazingly emerging Saigmaster and Walsh show “Beauty” featured a room with deep *Heart – Darkside*.
 If you have good speakers and a dark room this is the best option to listen to it.
 Almost put in a trance and enjoyment.